1.1 Culturally Responsive Practice

 Key Takeaways

-• An asset lens treats students' languages, identities, families, neighborhoods, and prior experiences as resources for grade-level learning.
+• An asset lens treats students' languages, identities, families, and prior experiences as resources for grade-level learning, not deficits to fix.

-• Community knowledge should shape core instruction, not appear only as a holiday, food, or decoration activity.
+• Community knowledge should shape core instruction, not appear only as a holiday, food, or decoration activity (the 'tourist curriculum' trap).

 • Culturally responsive practice protects dignity while keeping the academic goal rigorous and visible.

-The Diverse Student Populations competency often asks what a teacher should do first when students bring different languages, cultures, neighborhoods, family structures, interests, and school histories to the room.
-The best answer usually starts with learning from students and families, then using that knowledge to plan access to the same important learning goals.
+The Diverse Student Populations competency repeatedly asks what a teacher should do first when students bring different languages, cultures, neighborhoods, family structures, interests, and school histories into the room.
+The credited answer usually starts with learning from students and families, then uses that knowledge to plan access to the same important learning goals.

 Culturally responsive practice means instruction is connected to students' identities and experiences without reducing students to labels.
-A teacher does not need to know everything about every community.
-The teacher does need a habit of asking, listening, observing, and revising instruction when the curriculum centers only one viewpoint.
+You do not need to know everything about every community.
+You do need a documented habit of asking, listening, observing, and revising instruction when the curriculum centers only one viewpoint.

 Asset Lens, Not Deficit Lens

 An asset lens treats student background as useful knowledge.
-A student who translates for relatives, helps in a family business, navigates public transit, participates in faith or cultural traditions, plays games online with peers, or cares for siblings may bring planning, language, spatial, social, or problem-solving strengths.
+A student who translates for relatives, helps in a family business, navigates public transit, participates in faith or cultural traditions, or cares for siblings brings planning, language, spatial, and problem-solving strengths.
 EAS scenarios reward teachers who notice those assets and connect them to academic work.

 A deficit lens starts with what students supposedly lack.
-It assumes families do not value school, students from a group learn the same way, or a home language or dialect is an obstacle.
-Those answers may sound efficient, but they usually narrow opportunity and lower expectations.
+It assumes families do not value school, that students from a group all learn the same way, or that a home language or dialect is an obstacle.
+Those answers may sound efficient, but they narrow opportunity and lower expectations, and they are nearly always the distractor, not the key.

 Learn Before You Plan

-Useful student knowledge can come from many low-pressure sources.
-A teacher might use an interest survey, a short writing prompt, family communication, student conferences, observation during collaboration, or a community walk connected to the curriculum.
-The key is to gather information respectfully and use it for instruction.
+Useful student knowledge comes from low-pressure sources: an interest survey, a short writing prompt, family communication, student conferences, observation during collaboration, or a community walk tied to the curriculum.
+Gather information respectfully and use it for instruction.

 Do not force students to disclose private history or speak for a group.
-Asking one student to explain a religion, migration experience, disability, race, or family structure to the class puts the student in an unfair role.
-A stronger teacher offers choices, protects privacy, and uses high-quality resources from multiple perspectives.
+Asking one student to explain a religion, migration experience, disability, or family structure to the class puts the student in an unfair representative role.
+The stronger teacher offers choices, protects privacy, and uses high-quality resources from multiple perspectives.

 Teacher moveStrong EAS reasoningAvoid this trap

-Learn names and pronunciationsNames are part of belonging and respectShortening names for convenience
+Learn names and correct pronunciationsNames are part of belonging and respectShortening or anglicizing names for convenience

 Survey interests and experiencesPlanning starts from actual studentsAssuming based on group membership